pranav1211/Beyondmebtw/projects/music/Readme.md

 -> i want to add the song cover to the thing. also if it could be a little smaller.\
 -> almost done with the final code for the html and js but gonna start updating the word changer to the latest version.

+27/1/24
+-> cleaned the js and css code to allow for better readablity ->